-Prayer 7-8-20
+Prayer 7/8/20

 -

-Contact tracing helps to identify cases in the region; Cape County surpasses 300 total1When it comes to controlling the spread of COVID-19, the answer may be in a better-informed public through business contact tracing.
+Contact tracing helps to identify cases in the region; Cape County surpasses 300 total3When it comes to controlling the spread of COVID-19, the answer may be in a better-informed public through business contact tracing.
 On Monday, the Cape Girardeau Public Health Center released on social media a list of local businesses where...

 -